What scares you most about running for office? For many individuals, the thought of running for office can be both exciting and daunting.

 Your campaign branding can be hijacked, too

-Political websites clearly designed to trick people into thinking they’re on a legitimate campaign website have been around for a few decades now.
+Political websites or accounts clearly designed to trick people into thinking they’re on a legitimate campaign website have been on the rise over the last decade.
 These spoof sites suggest the look and feel of legitimate sites.
 At first glance, they appear to be supporting a candidate, but in reality, they might providing misinformation or even raising funds for the opposition.
 Donors beware!

 There’s no guarantee that the web will pull in money

-The web exists as a conduit to fundraise.
-Just because you slapped a donation button on your website and your social media profiles does not guarantee that your campaign will raise a single dollar.
+The web is a powerful tool for fundraising, but it’s not a shortcut.
+Just because you slapped a donation button on your website and your social profiles does not guarantee that you will raise a single dollar.
 You need the right tools, messaging, and real support to raise funds.
 Done properly, the effort put into online fundraising can pay off handsomely.
 If you do it poorly, well…

 Social media accounts get hacked … regularly

-Social media account takeovers increased over 1000% percent from 2020 to 2021.
+Social media account takeovers had increased over 1000% percent from 2020 to 2021, and have continued to rise in the 2020s.
 With those kinds of numbers, you’ll want to keep an eye on your campaign’s social media profiles.
 If multiple people have access to your campaign accounts, the risk of unauthorized access is increased.
 Best practices include limiting the number of people with social media account access.
 Only give people the minimum amount of access they need, and change account passwords frequently.

 Social media accounts get mixed up … regularly